 Faculty members can become involved with the Field & Fork Program in a number of ways.
 If you have a general inquiry after reading this page, please email Anna Prizzia.
 To stay up to date on our events, programs, and opportunities, follow us on Facebook and Instagram.

 The Farm and Gardens offer space for hands-on and project-based learning for your class.
 Whether you are looking for a one-time field trip to demonstrate a concept or want your students to explore a topic or system in the field throughout the semester, we can help you achieve your goals.
-We can also help you explore other resources for experiential learning about food systems and connect you to community partners with an interest in service learning.
-For more information on course support, email Anna Prizzia – firstname.lastname@example.org.
+We can help you explore other resources for experiential learning about food systems and connect you to community partners with an interest in service learning.
+If you would like to come to the Gardens or Farm for a tour, a one-time program, or longer-term involvement, please email Anna Prizzia.

-The Field and Fork Program is primarily focused on teaching and student research, and has spaces for students to develop independent research projects.
-We also have opportunities for internships for credit and supervised extension.
-Our program itself also offers interesting opportunities for faculty and graduate research.
-We are also open to new ideas and ways to collaborate!
-If you have an idea feel free to email Anna Prizzia at email@example.com.
+The Field & Fork Program is primarily focused on teaching and student research.
+The program has spaces for students to develop independent research projects, as well as opportunities for internships for credit.
+Our program also offers ideas, support, and can help connect people to resources for faculty and graduate research in sustainable agriculture and food systems.
+We are always open to new ideas and ways to collaborate.
+If you have an idea, please feel free to email Anna Prizzia.

 We welcome those who wish to help in the Gardens and at the Pantry, regardless of agricultural background or experience.
 We are happy to have those with extra agricultural and life sciences expertise to lend a guiding hand.